Who is ready for a fun Family Friendly Mardi Gras Party?

 Set Up A Mardi Gras Photo Booth

-We simply took a dollar store paper Mardi Gras hat, turned it over and stuffed it with cotton pillow filler.
+We simply took a dollar store paper Mardi Gras hat, turned it over, and stuffed it with cotton pillow filler.
 Then draped it with dozens of beads we found at Oriental Trading.

-Finally we stuck each piece of our Mardi Gras photo booth kit from Oriental Trading into the hat.
+Finally, we stuck each piece of our Mardi Gras photo booth kit from Oriental Trading into the hat.
 Our whimsical photo prop hat would also make a fun table centerpiece!

-Our photo booth was the hot spot because it’s always fun to pose with props for fun photos! .
+Our photo booth was the hot spot because it’s always fun to pose with props for fun photos.
 Don’t you just love that purple fedora we found at Oriental Trading!

-There is an interesting story with that baseball.
+There is an interesting story about that particular baseball.
 While the teen boys were outside throwing it back and forth, their Mom’s minivan somehow got injured.
 The back glass was broken out.
 I can honestly say, it was a first.
 We have been a baseball family forever and never had a broken window.

 One of my favorite things about our Family Friendly Mardi Gras party was the candy buffet!
 What does that tell you about me?

-I was able to keep true to the colors by using gold wrapped Reese’s.
+I was able to keep true to the colors by using gold-wrapped Reese’s.
 The purple wrapped butter mints are from Oriental Trading and those pretty green M&M’s are mint!
-The children all took home candy bracelets and necklaces as well as some gold wrapped chocolate coins.
+The children all took home candy bracelets and necklaces as well as some gold-wrapped chocolate coins.

 Sherbet Punch Easy Recipe